-One school joined the Trust on 1 January 2018 and the land and buildings were donated to the Trust by Nottingham City Council ("NCC") at their depreciated replacement cost of £5,600,000.
+Two schools joined the Trust on 1 June 2017 and their land and buildings were donated to the Trust by Nottingham City Council ("NCC") at their depreciated replacement cost of £6,373,000.

-A further school joined the Trust on 1 July 2018 and the land and buildings were donated to the Trust by Nottingham City Council ("NCC") at their depreciated replacement costs of £5,005,000.
+A further three schools joined the Trust on 1 July 2017 and their land and buildings were donated to the Trust by Nottingham City Council ("NCC") and Derby City Council ("DCC") at their depreciated replacement costs of £5,414,000 and £10,550,000 respectively.

-At 31 August 2018 the Trust holds thirteen properties under 125-year leases from NCC and Derby City Council.
+At 31 August 2017 the Trust holds eleven properties under 125-year leases from NCC and DCC.
 These properties are included at their depreciated replacement cost at the date of conversion to academy status.